davidbanham/notify/README.md

 ### API

 Notify exposes a RESTful API.
-Details will be forthcoming in a JSON Schema document.
+You can read about it in the [API Docs](https://davidbanham.github.io/notify)

 ### Quick Start